billstclair/fotojson/README.md

 FotoJson is a photo organizer.

-This page started out as the single "Stoned Eyeballs" image.
-It has grown considerably, and is now primarily an example of how I build user interface code.

 ## How to set up

 You can use it for your own site, by changing `./site/.sshdir` to output an SSH heading for your site, copying `./site/images/index-sample.json` to `index.json`, and editing it to reflect the images you want to initially appear.